 How can I prevent heatstroke in my dogs?

-Check out our Dog’s Guide to Melbourne and Chris’ guide to Stand-Up Paddle Boarding with Dogs
+Need more information?
+Head to RSPCA and check out our Dog’s Guide to Melbourne and Chris’ guide to Stand-Up Paddle Boarding with Dogs.